-In this way the Underwriter says that he will try his best to sell all the shares of the company, if somehow all the shares are not sold, then they are not liable.
+In this way, the underwriter says that he will try his best to sell all the company’s shares.
+If somehow all the shares are not sold, they are not liable.
 The Charge is comparatively less in this method.

-As the liability is not with the Underwriter, so the Underwriter will try to keep a higher Offering Price.
-This is because the commission of the Underwriter will depend on the quantum of money raised.
-If more money is raised then they will get more commission.
+As the liability is not with the underwriter, the underwriter will keep a higher Offering Price.
+It is because the underwriter’s commission will depend on the quantum of money raised.
+If more money is raised, then they will get more commission.

 #2 – Underwriting Basis

-Once the method is decided by the private company, then the underwriting firm will do a thorough analysis of the company’s potential earnings in future.
-There are several other factors that the Underwriting firm will consider like the demand of the product that the company is selling, condition of the economy, competing firms and their share price, underwriting fees and many other factors.
-All the mentioned factors once considered will lead to the determination of the price.
+Once the private company decides the method, the underwriting firm will do a thorough analysis of the company’s potential earnings in the future.
+There are several other factors that the Underwriting firm will consider, like the demand of the product that the company is selling, the condition of the economy, competing firms and their share price, underwriting fees, and many other factors.
+All the mentioned factors, once considered, will lead to the determination of the price.
 Once it is decided, the underwriter will float the circular to several potential investors.

 Potential Investors will apply for IPO and will receive shares based on pro-rata.
-So offering price is the price at which potential investors get shares from the company.
+So the offering price is when potential investors get shares from the company.

-Offering Price is the price that is determined by the underwriter.
-Once the price is determined circulars are being floated by the underwriters to prospective investors and brokers.
-If an investor is willing to participate in the IPO then they subscribe for the number of shares they want.
-Underwriters then go through the subscriptions thoroughly and decide on how many shares to be given to which investor.
+Offering Price is the price that the underwriter determines.
+Once the price is determined, circulars are being floated by the underwriters to prospective investors and brokers.
+If an investor is willing to participate in the IPO, they subscribe for the number of shares they want.
+Underwriters then go through the subscriptions thoroughly and decide how many shares to give to which investor.
 Mostly the allotment is done on a pro-rata basis.
-Once the allotment is done the shares get listed.
-On the first trading day, the shares start to trade between public.
+Once the allotment is done, the shares get listed.
+On the first trading day, the shares are traded between the public.
 This price is the opening price.

-- It is important to make a company listed in public.
-Without Offering Price it will be impossible to list a share as the investors will not have a price to bet.
+- It is essential to make a company listed in public.
+Without Offering a price, it will be impossible to list a share as the investors will not have a price to bet.

-The market runs on trust, once it is broken then it gets really difficult to rebuild.
-So if Investors see that Opening price is always less than Offering Price for most of the IPOs then they will stop participating in IPOs and it will be impossible for companies to raise money from the market.
+The market runs on trust; once it is broken, it gets tough to rebuild.
+So if Investors see that the Opening price is always less than the Offering Price for most of the IPOs, they will stop participating in IPOs, and it will be impossible for companies to raise money from the market.

-This has been a guide to What is Offering Price.
-Here we discuss the example of offering price, its differences from opening price along with advantages and disadvantages.
+This article has been a guide to What is Offering price.
+Here we discuss the example of the offering price, its differences from the opening price, and advantages and disadvantages.
 You can learn more from the following articles –